 The cell formatting can reveal information that might not be immediately apparent from the displayed values.

 In this hypothetical example, on the first day the time stays primarily green while the distance begins to shade orange.
 This is because the travel is primarily at a high speed.

 On the second day this is flipped, since the distances are short, but the road types dictate slower travel.

-The right column illustrates the fuel being drawn from the main tank, a refuel on the fifth leg, and then the fuel being drawn from the main tank, then the reserve, until empty.
+The RangeRem column illustrates the fuel being drawn from the main and reserve tanks on the first day, a refuel on the fifth leg, and then the fuel being drawn from each tank until empty.